Nghiait123456/DissectLaravel/README.md

 ## Why don't use Csrf for GET method <a name="DontUseCsrfForGetMethod"></a>
 Why don't use CSRF for GET method: </br>
 In define api, GET method return data, not change resouce, it's not risk of attacks.
-Of course you can use the CSRF token for the get but it's not necessary, always remember the theorem, security and complexity are usually proportional.
+Of course, you can use the CSRF token for the Get method,so it's not necessary, always remember the theorem, security and complexity are usually proportional.

 ## Csrf Token Laravel <a name="CrsfTokenLaravel"></a>